micah4thewin/Blog/DIY/diy_water_filter.md

 ### Placing the Filter over a Container

 To use your filter, you need to place it over a clean container that will collect the filtered water.
 You can use any type of container that is large enough to hold the amount of water you need and has an opening that fits your bottle.
 Some examples of containers that can be used for collecting filtered water are cups, bowls, jars, or pots.

+Make sure to place the filter cap-side-down over the container.
+You can use the string handle to hang the filter from a branch or a hook.

 ### Pouring Water into the Filter

 Once your filter is placed over a container, you can start pouring water into it.
 Make sure to pour slowly and gently to avoid disturbing the layers and spilling the water.
 You may need to repeat this process several times until you have enough filtered water for your needs.

+As the water passes through the filter, it will undergo four stages of filtration:

+1. The cotton or cloth layer will catch any large particles or debris in the water.
+2. The activated charcoal layer will adsorb any chemicals, odors, or tastes in the water.
+3. The sand layer will filter out any smaller particles or microorganisms in the water.
+4. The gravel layer will support the other layers and improve the water flow.

+The coffee filter will also remove any cloudiness or fine dust from the water.

 ### Boiling or Disinfecting the Filtered Water